ying-ck/fanqienovel-downloader/README.md

 ## Q&A
 ### Q1：
-报错：The above exception was the direct cause of the following exception: urllib3.exceptions.ProxyError: ('Unable to connect to proxy', FileNotFoundError(2, 'No such file or directory')) The above exception was the direct cause of the following exception:
+报错：` The above exception was the direct cause of the following exception: urllib3.exceptions.ProxyError: ('Unable to connect to proxy', FileNotFoundError(2, 'No such file or directory')) The above exception was the direct cause of the following exception:
 Traceback (most recent call last):
 File "requests\adapters. py", line 667, in send
 File "urllib3\connectionpool. py", line 843, in urlopen File "urllib3\util\retry. py", line 519, in increment urllib3. exceptions.
-MaxRetryError: HTTPSConnectionPool(host='fanqienovel. com', port=443): Max retries exceeded with url: /page/7143038691944959011 (Caused by ProxyError('Unable to connect to proxy', FileNotFoundError(2, 'No such file or dire ctory')))
+MaxRetryError: HTTPSConnectionPool(host='fanqienovel. com', port=443): Max retries exceeded with url: /page/7143038691944959011 (Caused by ProxyError('Unable to connect to proxy', FileNotFoundError(2, 'No such file or dire ctory'))) `
 ......
 ### A1：
 网络错误，请检查网络连接(如：关闭代理、加速)